ombulabs/blog/_posts/2020-07-20-understanding-bundler.markdown

 - if another developer joins the project, that developer will have to download the gems with the same versions I used
 - new gems version may not be compatible with other gems that my project depends on

-This is, finally, where Bundler comes to play.
-All projects that uses Bundler will have a `Gemfile` file (*) specifying the gems and version restrictions we need for each project, and also, after running bundler, it will have a `Gemfile.lock` file with the specific gem version (or git commit hash) bundler calculated to make all the gems compatible.
+This is, finally, where Bundler comes into play.
+All projects that uses Bundler will have a `Gemfile` file (*) specifying the gems and version restrictions we need for each project, and also, after running Bundler, it will have a `Gemfile.lock` file with the specific gem versions (or git commit hashes) Bundler calculated to make all the gems compatible.

-> `Gemfile` is the default name, but can be changed, you could have a project with a different file name
+> (*) `Gemfile` is the default name, but can be changed, you could have a project with a different file name but with a file serving the same purpose

 When executing Bundler, it will take care of reading this `Gemfile.lock` file and will activate the specified versions of each gem! (i.e.: it will add the paths to the `$LOAD_PATH` array).
-Now, when we require a gem, it will find it if we added it with the expected version.
-If it's not found, it will fallback to the Rubygems `require` method (we can still require gems that are not listed in our `Gemfile.lock` file).
+Now, when we require a gem, Ruby will find the gem and it will be the specified version.
+If it's not found, it will fallback to the Rubygems `require` method so we can still require gems that are not listed in our `Gemfile.lock` file.

 ### How to Use Bundler